wildberries-ru/go-transport-generator/README.md

 [NOTE]
 * URI path parameters should be strings
-* Query parameters should be pointers on string
 * Headers parameter should be pointers on string

 #### Service interface Tags